philiplourandos/inclusivity/README.md

 `target/site/clover` there will be an `index.html` which will have the report.

 As such, the plugin is configured to fail if the coverage falls below the expected compliance level

+# Junit 4 vs Junit 5

+Original Junit 5 was used however with the openclover plugin it was failing with a `NoClassDefFound` error.
+I had to switch to junit 4 inwhich the code coverage tool was working as expected.